Personal Protective Equipment

 Special modifications which are a medical necessity will be paid for by the employer upon presentation of a prescription issued by a medical doctor, osteopath, or podiatrist.

 Appropriate hand protection shall be provided to Iowa State University employees when exposed to hazards of the hand, such as skin absorption of harmful substances, severe cuts or lacerations, severe abrasions, punctures, chemical burns, thermal burns, and harmful temperature extremes.
 Use of hand protection at Iowa State University will be governed by the requirements outlined in OSHA Hand Protection Standards, 29 CFR 1910.138.
 Selection of appropriate hand protection shall be based on the hazards identified, level of protection needed, duration of use, dexterity required and fit.
 Elastomeric gloves used for chemical resistance must be constructed of elastomers resistant to the chemical used.

 Appropriate head protection shall be provided to Iowa State University employees when working in areas where head injuries could occur from falling objects, contact with stationary objects, or contact with electrical shock hazards.
 Use of head protection at Iowa State University will be governed by the requirements outlined in OSHA Head Protection Standards, 29 CFR 1910.135.
-All protective helmets must be approved by the American National Standards Institute, ANSI standard Z89.1-1986, to be used at Iowa State University.
+All protective helmets must be approved by the most current American National Standards Institute, ANSI standard Z89.1, to be used at Iowa State University.

 <back to top>

 Hearing protection shall be made available to Iowa State University employees exposed to noise levels of 85 decibels or greater.
 Hearing protection must be worn by employees exposed to noise levels of 90 decibels or greater.